tjohander-splunk/oracle-web-logic-prom-export/REAME.md

 docker compose up -d
 ```
 4. Install The Apps
-Screenshots of this process coming soon.
+Screenshots of this process coming soon....

 3. To Deploy the WAR File to the Production Server
 Open the WebLogic Server console for the target server running in production mode at `http://localhost:7001/console`.
 Use the credentials conatined in the `./weblogic/admin/security.properties` file.